kpacha/kpacha.github.io/posts/2014-01-12-building-a-simple-static-blog-with-carew.md

 	/vendor/
 	/bin/

-Also, `install` will be usefull when you want to install your `editor` environment after a `git clone`
+Also, `install` will be useful when you want to install your `editor` environment after a `git clone`

 	#!/bin/bash
 	composer install -o